-Spas create deals and discounts for slumping economy
+Spas create deals and discounts for the slumping economy

 With the economy slumping, facials and massages might not be a top priority for consumers on a budget.